Missions & Outreach

 In December baby clothes are collected for the babies born at the Crisis Pregnancy Center.

 Operation Christmas Child

 Collections are made for Samaritan's Purse International Relief.

 New England Seafarers Mission

 The New England Seafarers Mission has been serving seafarers in the port of Boston since 1880.
 The mission began when a pastor began visiting Swedish ships.
 Today, NESM provides outreach to the international work force of women and men who make their living at sea on industrial and cruise ship ocean going vessels.
 NESM offers physical support by way of communication with their families at home, transport for crew through secure marine terminals for shore leave, a center for cruise ship personnel for money transfer, postage and parcel service and a commissary.
 The mission also offers advocacy for legal, medical or personal issues.
 The mission serves approximately 25,000 people from 159 countries annually.

 NESM is a ministry of the Evangelical Covenant Church and is a cooperating ministry of the Evangelical Lutheran Church of America.
 The staff and volunteers at the mission affirm to the seafarers who pass through the ports of New England that they are loved by God and that they have dignity as an in individual created in God’s image.

-You can support by participating in a Cruise Ship Mission Day where we go to Boston and man the mission center when a ship in port, donations to the Ditty Bag Ministry (sewing ditty bags or knitting hats), praying for seafarers who are separated from their families for many months while working in dangerous conditions, and though financial donations to the mission.
+You can support by participating in a Cruise Ship Mission Day in the fall where we go to Boston and staff the mission center when a ship is in port, collecting donations to the Ditty Bag Ministry (sewing ditty bags or knitting hats), praying for seafarers who are separated from their families for many months while working in dangerous conditions, and by giving financial donations to the mission.

 Additional information can be found on the website: www.neseafarers.org.